 - Employee Assistance Program Training

-The salaried Internship includes HMO medical coverage (nominal charge), 7 holidays, and 2 weeks of paid time off.
+The salaried Internship includes HMO medical coverage (nominal charge), 7 holidays, and 10 personal/vacation days of paid time off.

 How to Apply